TIBCOSoftware/js-docker/README.md

 ### Prepare the resources for the images

-We need to arrange the JasperReports Server WAR file installer in order to build the images.
+We need commercial editions of the JasperReports Server WAR file installer in order to build the images.

+1. Either:
-1. Download the JasperReports Server WAR File installer zip archive from the TIBCO eDelivery site or build it from a bundled installer [Jaspersoft WAR File Installer builder](buildWARFileInstaller)
+  - Download a commerical edition of JasperReports Server WAR File installer zip archive from the TIBCO eDelivery site, which is available to TIBCO/Jaspersoft customers.
+  - Or build a WAR file installer from the installation of a commercial Jaspersoft bundled installer [Jaspersoft WAR File Installer builder](buildWARFileInstaller)
 1. Put the installer zip file to the `resources` directory in the repository structure.
 1. Run resources/unpackWARInstaller.sh or unpackWARInstaller.bat.
 This will create a directory like jasperreports-server-pro-X.X.X-bin.
 Also unzip jasperreports-server-pro-X.X.X-bin/jasperserver-pro.war into jasperreports-server-pro-X.X.X-bin/jasperserver-pro.